Skip to content

 What is Genji?

 Markdown Genji is the markdown extension for authoring interactive documents, named after the coolest hero in Overwatch.
-It is inspired by Observable Notebook and can be used in popular Static Site Generator (SSG) frameworks, such as VitePress, through the use of plugins and themes.
+It is inspired by Observable Notebook and can be used in popular Static Site Generator (SSG) frameworks, such as VitePress and Docusaurus, through the use of plugins and themes.

 genji-demo-in-mac